 Cost: $1,100 for the harvest of blood, processing, and storage.
 This results in treatment volume for approximately 6-8 joint injections.
 A2M not used in the first visit can be frozen for future visits.
 Future visits inject the previously collected material.

-Post Injection Care: 2 days stall rest, followed by 10 days hand walking and small paddock turn out, the return to work.
+Post Injection Care: 3 days of paddock turn out and then return to work.

 This concludes our 4-part series on the latest in joint treatments.
 Horses will benefit from earlier intervention with these therapies in their joints.
 Call to schedule an evaluation—whether it’s a soundness baseline and desire to preserve the current status, improve on the status, or resolve a lameness in new way—our team can help get your athlete comfortable and ready for work.